TikTok Influencer Marketing: How to Succeed in 2025

 • DM (direct message) on different social media platforms.

-• Do some research and send them a personalized email.
+• Do some research and send them a personalized email outreach.

 • Use influencer marketing platforms like SARAL to find, send emails to, and manage relationships.